Riding The Storm: Short Long-Term Treasuries, Consider Preferred Shares As A Defensive Position

 - As the U.S. interest rates are set to rise throughout the upcoming years, investors have been busy selecting their top financials and insurance stock picks;

-- As a direct consequence of the rising interest rates, the U.S. Dollar rally is likely to continue;
+- As a direct consequence of the rising interest rates, the U.S. dollar rally is likely to continue;

 - Suggestive of increased investor risk appetite, small caps have been receiving increased levels of attention lately;